go-functional/core/README.md

 go test -gcflags=-G=3 ./...
 ```

+>At the current version of Go, you'll get an error that looks like the below, and prevents even tests from passing.
+That's expected and as the generics feature progresses, it will go away.
+>
+>`internal compiler error: Cannot export a generic function (yet)`.

 ## Contributing

 If you're interested, please contribute any way you wish.
 Here are some ideas: